***Last updated June 20th, 2026***

 Build Backlinks Smartly: Reach out to other blogs or sites in your niche for guest posts or resource mentions.
 High quality backlinks show search engines your authority and can seriously lift rankings.
 Make sure you go for other quality website though – low quality backlinks can look spammy and have the opposite of your intended effect!

 Use Schema Markup: Take advantage of Product schema, Review schema, and FAQ schema to let Google show rich results like stars, FAQs, or price info.
 This kind of extra detail grabs attention in the search results.
+I tend to do this one last – it’s super important but also doesn’t take all that long and you need strong content quality before you’re able to create a good schema markup anyways.

 Refresh Your Content: Regularly update your best posts to cover new details, latest product releases, and recent reviews.
 Search engines and your readers both prefer fresh, accurate info over older pages.
+An up to date website is way more helpful to your readers than an old dated on it.
+I tend to aim for a solid 50 posts to start, and then switch to a 50/50 ratio of updating and creating new content to ensure everything I have published stays fresh and relevant.

 User Experience Matters: Your menus should make sense, categories should be logical, and it needs to be easy for users to find what they need.
 Longer visits and lower bounce rates also give you extra points with search engines.
+I find having a simple menu up top and an easy to find search bar, along with a page that groups posts by category to be the most efficient way of creating an easy user experience.

 Real World Examples of Affiliate SEO in Action